jmartini89/proxyc/readme.md

 ```
 make
 ```
-simple as that.
+Simple as that.
 The binary file is compiled inside `/bin` folder created by `make`
 #
 ### Usage instructions
 ```